 Here are some tips to help you make the most of your group coaching experiences.

-SO, there is sometimes a tendency to ride that wave.
-But most programs are on a time-limit.
+And, you may have a tendency to coast or ride that relief wave for too long.
+Because most programs have a time-limit.
 And the longer you wait – the less time you’ll have to consider the materials and implement all the juicy content!
 So, my best advice is to get started as soon as you can.
 Even if it means reshuffling your schedule.

 Presence and Immersion